IntelLabs/RiverTrail/extension/README.txt

 Firefox, add the contents of the xpi-contents directory to a new zip archive.
 Next, change the extension of the newly created file from zip to xpi.

-On MacOS, you can accomplish this automatically by running the following command from the extension subdirectory:
+On MacOS and Linux, you can accomplish this automatically by running

 make -f Makefile.MacOS xpi

+or

+make -f Makefile.Linux xpi

+from the extension subdirectory, respectively.
 The resulting .xpi file can be directly installed in Firefox.
 Further details on extension packaging can be found at

 https://developer.mozilla.org/en/extension_packaging